Wolfgang (band): Wurm

 The band's next album, Wurm, was issued on December 12, 1997.
 It reached Platinum status (40,000 albums sold).
 The lower sales figure, however, did nothing to diminish the standard set by Wurm, which was nominated at the 1998 NU107 Rock Awards for Album of the Year.
 That year also saw Artadi winning his second Vocalist of the Year award, Gemora winning his second Drummer of the Year title.
 Wolfgang also took honors for Listener's Choice and Artist of the Year.

 Wurm, which was recorded entirely in English, was released in early 1998 in Japan, and Wolfgang performed several shows in Osaka and Tokyo to promote the album.

 Serve in Silence

 Wolfgang's fourth album, Serve in Silence, was released locally on March 21, 1999.
-Though another critical and commercial success, it did not, however, see international release.
+Though another critical and commercial success, it did not see international release.

 The band won four awards at the 1999 NU Rock Awards, and the record tied for first place in the Album of the Year category with Sandwich's Grip Stand Throw.
 Serve in Silence also won Best Album Packaging, and Artadi was again honored as Vocalist of the Year, his third overall win in that category.
 Wolfgang additionally scored the Artist of the Year and Listener's Choice awards.